ehaggard85/TETenmoCapstone/tenmo/CLI.md

 23          From: Bernice          $ 903.14
 79          To:    Larry           $  12.55
 ---------
-Please enter transfer ID to view details (0 to cancel): "
+Please enter transferDao ID to view details (0 to cancel): "
 ```

 ### Use case 4: Transfer details